jonlpersson/ed-latimore/site/_posts/2021-09-23-how-not-to-be-shy-around-girls.md

 * Ask a question that doesn’t have a yes or no answer
 * Listen to the answer and respond

-Studies show<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> most people are judgmental when they first meet someone.
+Studies show<sup>[2](#fn:2){: .footnote rel="footnote"}</sup> most people are judgmental when they first meet someone.
 This is mostly due to hesitation in not knowing your intentions.
 With this in mind, use the tips above to make yourself more trustworthy.
 Also, avoid being judgemental yourself.
 It’ll pay dividends when making new friends and getting to know others.

 And that’s something even the least charismatic guy can do.